BEST MATTRESS FOR RVs

 Best Cooling Mattress For RVs

-Brooklyn Bedding RV Aurora Hybrid
+Brooklyn Bedding RV Aurora Luxe (Formerly Aurora Hybrid)

 In fact, Brooklyn Bedding offers 4 of its mattresses in RV sizes, which is absolutely incredible!
 Seeing high-end mattress companies deliver products specifically to RVers is a huge step in this industry.
-We chose the Aurora Hybrid for this list, as we absolutely love it in our home, and often rank it as best mattress for hot sleepers.
+We chose the Aurora Luxe for this list, as we absolutely love it in our home, and often rank it as best mattress for hot sleepers.

 Brooklyn Bedding added a very advanced technology as top layer in the Aurora.
 A phase-changing material liquefies itself as the body heats it, and solidifies back up as soon as it senses the body temperature dropping.
 In other words, it operates without the need of power, to keep its sleeper at the optimal body temperature of 88 degrees.